open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

     * `shortName` (v2.0): the partner id of the institution to identify the source institution.
 An example for the `lde` alliance is: `"21PE"`
     * `primaryCode` (v2.0): a string value with the primaryCode of the course to identify the source course.
     * `uuid` (v2.0): the uuid of the course to reference the OOAPI endpoint of the source course.

-Attributes regarding life long learning

-  * `lifeLongLearning` (v2.2): an optional object that specifies information on life long learning (LLL) courses for professionals, next to the regular student courses.
-Courses marked as LLL are not visble for students, instead those are made visible for professionals.
-    * `isLifeLongLearningEnabled` (v2.2): a boolean value (`true` or `false`) that specifies if the course is a LLL course.
-    * `hasMicrocredential` (v2.2): a boolean value (`true` or `false`) that specifies if the course is rewarded with a microcredential.
-    * `isStackable` (v2.2): a boolean value (`true` or `false`) that specifies if the microcredential is stackable.

 ### Example